dneuman/EqualEarth/README.md

 Issues
 ------
 * Does not accept data in degrees, so data must be converted to radians first.
-* The figure facecolor gets overdrawn with the axes facecolor

 @Author: Dan Neuman (@dan613)